mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Ankan.
 It stops the pain of kanosin withdraw," Casra responded.

 "I see.
-Is that what they were smoking in the tent last night?"
+Is that what they were smoking last night?"

 "Yes... unfortunately.
 I believe I have a great deal to explain to you.
 This is my kaln, Linyu.
 We arrived here together yesterday, on your boat, but we used to live here for many ma'to before."